kevinhamiltonsmith/poker-hacker/README.md

 ==================

-Poker Hacker provides live poker session tracking, statisctics, and visualizations for the serious poker player.
+Poker Hacker provides live poker session tracking, statistics, and visualizations for the serious poker player.
 Features include a list of all past poker sessions, drill-down detailed view of each game, results overview and graph with cumulative stats and streak information, the ability to log past sessions, and Facebook integration.

 It is designed with a mobile-first approach, using modern JavaScript frameworks.